Never miss an MBA/BBA update again

 11

-The XAT Decision Making (DM) marks and the total percentiles for the years 2023, 2024 and 2025aspirants reference.
+The XAT Decision Making marks and the total percentiles for the years 2023, 2024 and 2025 aspirants reference.
 The DM section contained 22 questions in 2023 whereas 21 questions in 2024 and 2025 and had the same maximum marks as the number of questions every year.
+These values help students cross-check XAT section patterns and even score vs percentile XAT.

 XAT DM 2023